skurzok/basic-opencv/readme.md

 ### class `ImageAnalysis`
 - `findRegion(const Image & image, int x, int y, T metric)` static method themplate, returns `Selection` with region starting in given x,y with pixels that maximum distance in euclidean space is equal to 'distance'.
 - `findPerimeter(const Selection & region)` static method, returns `Selection` with perimter of given region

+### class `LinearSmoother`
+- `LinearSmoother(int minPathSize = 16, int step = 5)` `ctor` Constructor, sets minPathSize and step variables. minPathSize is a minimal size of perimeter that is not considered as artifact.
+Step is a smoothing factor, described below.
+- `Selection Apply(const Selection & perimeter)` Interface to smoother, accepts perimeter, and return smoothed perimter.
+First, method searhch for sets of connected points of current perimeter, then if set is large enouth (small sets are considered artifacts) create sequence of adjacent points.
+Finaly draw line between every `step` points
+- `int mark(int i, int j, const Selection & perimeter, cv::Mat & paths, int path_id)` Method used for finding sets of adjacent points in perimeter.
+Assigns given points to given set (by id) and recursively marks all adjacent points if they are in perimeter
+- `std::vector<Point> makeSequence(cv::Mat & paths, int path_id, const Point & start)` Method for finding closed loop of points for given connected set of points.
+Perimeter may consist of larger group of adjacent points, so finding right sequence may be not trival.
+- `bool select(std::vector<Point> & points, int i, int j, cv::Mat & paths, int path_id)` Method adds given point to sequence of points and recursively check if it is possible to close loop of points drawing path in directon of adjacent point.
+If some direction does not give a result, point in that direction is removed from sequence and other direction is checked.
+- `void addSmoothPath(Selection & selection, const std::vector<Point> & path, int step)`  Draw line between every {step} points
+- `void LinearSmoother::fillLinear(const Point & a, const Point & b, Selection & selection)` Method for drawing line between two given points